hanabi/hanabi.github.io/docs/level-10.md

 ### The Bluff

 - *Finesses* are quite efficient.
 So, when you see a playable card in someone's *Finesse Position* slot, you will often want to "get" the card with a *Finesse* (instead of cluing it directly).
 However, often times, the proper "connecting" card is not on the table.
 - In this situation, players can perform an alternate strategy by fibbing to the next player.
-By cluing an unrelated, *one-away-from-playable* card, the next player will think that it is a *Finesse* and that they have the matching card.
+By cluing an unrelated, *one-away-from-playable* card, the next player will think that it is a *Finesse* and that they have the connecting card.
 Then, they will blind-play their *Finesse Position* card.
 This is called a *Bluff*.
-- After the card is blind-played, the player who received the clue will realize that something strange has happened - the type of clue **did not match** the card that was blind-played.
+- After the card is blind-played, the player who received the clue will realize that something strange has happened - the type of clue **did not connect** to the card that was blind-played.
 Thus, the clued card is not currently playable and must be a *one-away-from-playable* card.
 - For example, in a 3-player game:
   - All the 2's are played on the stacks.
   - Alice clues Cathy red, which touches a red 4 as a *Play Clue*.